Jorge Grant: Notts County (loan)

-On 31 January 2017 Grant joined Forest's city rivals Notts County on loan for the remainder of the season, having featured for the Reds in an Under-23 match against the Notts' counterparts earlier that day.
+On 31 January 2017 Grant joined Forest's neighbours Notts County on loan for the remainder of the season, having featured for the Reds in an Under-23 match against the Notts' counterparts earlier that day.
 After completing the signing, Magpies manager Kevin Nolan described Grant as a player with "brilliant technical ability (who) will add creativity and flair".
 In Grant's second game for the club he scored a 93rd-minute equaliser in a 2–2 draw at home to Exeter City.
 After a successful spell at County, in which he starred with six goals in seventeen games to help the club avoid relegation from League Two, Grant signed a three-year deal with Forest on 12 June to extend his stay until 2020.
 After signing the deal, Grant told iFollow Forest that he was targeting a starting position in Forest's first-team ahead of the new season.

 Grant re-signed on loan with Notts County on 20 July 2017, joining the club for the 2017–18 season.